gatling/gatling/src/sphinx/realtime_monitoring/index.rst

 Realtime monitoring
 ###################

-Gatling provides live statistics via the Graphite protocol so that you don't have to wait for the generation of the final report to analyse the simulation.
+Gatling provides live statistics via the Graphite protocol or statsD so that you don't have to wait for the generation of the final report to analyse the simulation.
 The graphite protocol is widely suppported by a number of tools.
 This includes both serverside monitoring and analytics databases.
+While statsD is a popular and simple network daemon that collects statistics and aggregates the results to one or more pluggable backend services (e.g. Graphite).

 In this way you can also monitor what happens in Gatling AND the system under test.
 All the data can be collected in one central repository for correlation.